devansh9437njit/Github-Collaboration-Project/Git Tutorial/Tutorial Files/Git-Setup.md

 <br>

-#### In this tutorial we are learn how to setup Git software? & how to connect Git remotely with Github Repoistory?
+#### In this tutorial we are learn how to download, install & setup Git software? & how to connect Git remotely with GitHub Repoistory & also learn about forking, clonning and pull requests?

 **At the heart of GitHub is an open source version control system (VCS) called Git.
 Git is responsible for everything GitHub-related that happens locally on your computer.**